 Kevin was adamant that our children would not be picky eaters and we have done our best to get them eating a wide variety of foods.
 Before he was old enough to know better Noah ate everything from curry to calamari and loved almost everything.
-Then around 18 months he realized he could exert his will over what he did and didn’t eat on his plate and has become a pickier eater.
+Then around 18 months, he realized he could exert his will over what he did and didn’t eat on his plate and has become a pickier eater.

 We get asked a lot about how to help a picky eater eat more and this is our opinion: we want him to love his food and cooking but ultimately what he likes to eats is his choice.
-We continue to offer new and exciting foods as much as we can and he has to take an “adventure bite” of each thing on his plate which is pretty much a non issue around here since he is so used to it.
+We continue to offer new and exciting foods as much as we can and he has to take an “adventure bite” of each thing on his plate which is pretty much a non-issue around here since he is so used to it.
 From that point on we do not force the issue….he eats what he wants.

 We do our best to keep his options filled with healthy choices and reserve treats and sugar for special occasions.
 You may be thinking, what the heck does this have to do with pancakes?
-Well these pancakes are one of the foods I don’t have to ever encourage Noah to eat, he eats them almost as fast as I can make them.
+Well, these pancakes are one of the foods I don’t have to ever encourage Noah to eat, he eats them almost as fast as I can make them.

 And I feel great about having them in his breakfast mix because of the changes we have made to make this a healthy pancake recipe.
-We swap out the regular flour for spelt flour, an ancient grain that avoids some of the issues of todays wheat.
-I feel much better when I eat it and thus feel better feeding it to my family than the all the new hybrids and genetically modified strains of wheat grown today.
+We swap out the regular flour for spelt flour, an ancient grain that avoids some of the issues of today’s wheat.
+I feel much better when I eat it and thus feel better feeding it to my family than all the new hybrids and genetically modified strains of wheat grown today.

 A smidge of honey replaces the white sugar adding a host of health benefits instead of just empty calories.
-Then we top them with real butter and real maple syrup which is, in moderation, great for you due to its antioxidant rich properties.
+Then we top them with real butter and real maple syrup which is, in moderation, great for you due to its antioxidant-rich properties.
 This is a far cry from the processed white flour, white sugar pancake mix in a bag topped with fake colored corn syrup “syrup”.
 Paired with an egg and maybe some bacon, I love feeding my family these healthy pancakes!

 You can make a single batch with this recipe or head over to our tutorial on how to make pancake mix to whip up a bigger batch to use for multiple mornings.
 Score!

-1 cup spelt flour (can sub any flour but we love spelt!
+- 1 cup spelt flour can sub any flour but we love spelt!

-1 teaspoon baking powder
+- 1 teaspoon baking powder

-1/4 teaspoon baking soda
+- 1/4 teaspoon baking soda

 - 1/4 teaspoon salt

 - 1 beaten egg

 - 1 cup buttermilk or sour milk

-- 1 tablespoon honey (sugar works too in a pinch)
+- 1 tablespoon honey sugar works too in a pinch

-- 2 tablespoons olive oil (or melted butter)
+- 2 tablespoons olive oil or melted butter

-Cooking spray or extra oil to grease griddle
+- Cooking spray or extra oil to grease griddle

-- Combine all dry ingredients.
+- 1. Combine all dry ingredients.

-- Combine wet ingredients.
+2. Combine wet ingredients.

-- I always ruin the first batch of pancakes so do a test pancake to get your heat right!
+5. I always ruin the first batch of pancakes so do a test pancake to get your heat right!
 You want it to be hot enough to get a nice crisp but not so hot that the outside cooks before the inside is ready.

-- When bubbles begin to pop on top of pancakes use a flat spatula (plastic if using non-stick) to flip the pancakes.
+7. When bubbles begin to pop on top of pancakes use a flat spatula (plastic if using non-stick) to flip the pancakes.

-- Cook to golden brown and remove.
+8. Cook to a golden brown and remove.